 7. Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Yes / No / Partial If you have answered yes / partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). oil If you have answered yes, please answer the three questions below: b.
-When was your central heating system or partial central heating system installed?
-24 Years and 8 months c.
-Do you have a maintenance contract for the central heating system?
-Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: South East Heating service the boiler once a year.
-Nothing formal is in place but we can evidence the service history. d.
+Yes / Ne / Partial If you have answered yes / partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air). gas fired If you have answered yes, please answer the three questions below: b.
+When was your central heating system or partial central heating system installed? boiler 2010, central heating 2012 C. Do you have a maintenance contract for the central heating system?
+Yes / No If you have answered yes, please give details of the company with which you have a maintenance contract: d.
 When was your maintenance agreement last renewed?
 (Please provide the month and year).
-Annually 8.
-Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
-Yes / No 9.
+8. Energy Performance Certificate Does your property have an Energy Performance Certificate which is less than 10 years old?
+Yos / No 9.
 Issues that may have affected your property a.
 Has there been any storm, flood, fire or other structural damage to your property while you have owned it?
 Yes / No If you have answered yes, is the damage the subject of any outstanding insurance claim?
-Yes / No b.
+Yes / Ne b.
 Are you aware of the existence of asbestos in your property?
 Yes / No If you have answered yes, please give details: